People v. PW

 Our Client was charged with Aggravated Unlawful Use of a Weapon by a Convicted Felon.
 The Illinois Department of Corrections conducted a compliance check on our Client.
 During the search of our Client's residence, Officers found a lockbox in a common area enclosed porch hidden under the stairs.
 Our Client did not have a key for the box and was unaware of the contents.
 Officers proceeded to break open the box.
 Upon opening the box, the Officers discovered a gun.
 Our Client then allegedly told the Officers that he knew about the gun and it was for protection.
 Our Client denied making the statement, and it was never written down or recorded in any manner.
 We took our Client's case to trial and obtained a NOT GUILTY verdict!

 People v.
-JA
+AJ

 People v.
 JG